-, • , •

 Please print all information

-Date of Application: Gender: Male Female
+Date of Application: Gender: 🔄 Male 🔄 Female

-Surname: Giver n Names:
+Surname: Given Names:

-Address: City D 110 1
+Address:

 Street City Province Postal Code

-Home Phone: () Other Phone e: ()
+Home Phone: ( ) Other Phone :()

-Age: Date of Birth: Note: Al I students must be a minimum of 16 years of age by departure date.
+Age: Date of Birth: Note: All students must be a minimum of 16 years of age by departure date.

+Μ onth / Day / Year

 E-Mail:

-School: Current Grad le:
+School: Current Grade:

-Citizenship: or Landed Immi grant Indicate Country of Citizer nship
+Citizenship: Canadian Citizen or Landed Immigrant Indicate Country of Citizenship

-1. Please indicate how you heard abo ut the International Co operative Education Progr am (ICE)?
+1. Please indicate how you heard about the International Cooperative Education Program (ICE)?

 □ Internet □ Parent

-□ Poster ☐ Your School's Co mmunity-Based Education Dept. (Co-op)
+□ Poster Your School's Community-Based Education Dept. (Co-op)

-□ Flyer er (which subject)
+□ Flyer Classroom Teacher (which subject)

-□ Past Participant/Alumni cate who presented)
+Past Participant/Alumni Presentation (indicate who presented)

-□ Friend • ecify)
+□ Friend Other (please specify)

-2. In the school semester immediately of Spanish. y before departing for o overseas, all students shou uld further their learning
+2. In the school semester immediately before departing for overseas, all students should further their learning of Spanish.

 What credits do you presently hold in Spanish?

-Are you currently enrolled in Spani sh for semester one n ext year? □ NO
+Are you currently enrolled in Spanis sh for semester one next year? $\Box$ YES $\Box$ NO

-Is Spanish offered at your high sch ool? □ YES □NO
+Is Spanish offered at your high school? $\Box$ YES $\Box$ NO

-3. What accommodations, if any, would the NCICE Program have to make to meet your special needs (health, physical, learning needs)?
-4. Parental/Guardian support for your involvement in NCICE is a NCDSB mandatory legal requirement, regardless of age.
-Have you talked with your parents/guardians about this Program? ☐ YES ☐ NO How supportive are your parents/guardians of your potential involvement in NCICE? \square not at all supportive \square a little bit supportive \square fairly supportive \square highly supportive 5.
-State the names of three school teachers who will act as references for you.
+- 3. What accommodations, if any, would the NCICE Program have to make to meet your special needs (health, physical, learning needs)?

+- 4. Parental/Guardian support for your involvement in NCICE is a NCDSB mandatory legal requirement, regardless of age.

+Have you talked with your parents/guardians about this Program?

+YES NO

+How supportive are your parents/guardians of your potential involvement in NCICE?

+□ not at all supportive □ a little bit supportive □ fairly supportive □ highly supportive

+5. State the names of three school teachers who will act as references for you.
 Your most recent contact with each should be within the last two years.

+NAME OF TEACHER SUBJECT(S) THEY TAUGHT YOU SCHOOL

+1)

+2)

+3)

-NAME OF TEACHER SUBJECT(S) THEY TAUGHT YOU SCHOOL 1) 2) Each teacher must be given a copy of the attached Reference Form to fill out.
-The teacher(s) should forward the completed Reference Form(s) directly to the Student Services Chair in your school.
+of the attached Reference Form to fill out.
+The teacher(s) s ly to the Student Services Chair in your school. should forward the

 6. Optional: You may wish to ask a non-school referee (e.g. sports coach, service club leader, religious or ethnic community leader, employer) to also act as a reference for you.
 If choosing this option, please provide the contact information noted below, and then respect confidentiality by having the referee complete the Reference Form, seal the completed form in an envelope, sign across the seal, and mail the Reference Form directly to Scott Maxwell (see the address below).

-NAME OF REFEREE POSITION / ROLE CONTACT TELEPHONE AND E-MAIL 7.
-Please include the following: ☐ On a separate piece of paper, in one or more paragraphs, and covering 400-600 words in length, indicate the four most important reasons why you wish to participate in the Niagara Catholic International Cooperative Education (NCICE) Program. ☐ Include a copy of your current résumé highlighting employment, volunteer experience, and interests.
-C (the Student Services Chair in your school, or mail to : Scott Maxwell, Denis Morris Catholic High School, 40 Glen Morris Drive, St. Catharines, ON L2T 4M9 905-684-8731
+NAME OF REFEREE POSITION / ROLE CONTACT TELEPHONE AND E-MAIL

+- 7. Please include the following: - On a separate piece of paper, in one or more paragraphs, and covering 400-600 words in length, indicate the four most important reasons why you wish to participate in the Niagara Catholic International Cooperative Education (NCICE) Program. - □ Include a copy of your current résumé highlighting employment, volunteer experience, and interests.

+Complete and submit this form and supporting documents to:

+the Student Services Chair in your school, or mail to: Scott Maxwell, Denis Morris Catholic High School, 40 Glen Morris Drive, St. Catharines, ON L2T 4M9 905-684-8731

-MUNICIPAL FREEDOM OF INFORMATION (FOIPOP) Pursuant to subsection 29(2) of The Municipal Freedom of Information and Protection of Privacy Act, and under the authority of the Education Act, the personal information obtained will be used for the ongoing administration of Cooperative Education Programs.
+MUNICIPAL FREEDOM OF INFORMATION (FOIPOP)

+Pursuant to subsection 29(2) of The Municipal Freedom of Information and Protection of Privacy Act, and under the authority of the Education Act, the personal information obtained will be used for the ongoing administration of Cooperative Education Programs.
 If you have any questions about the information collected, please contact the Niagara Catholic District School Board, 427 Rice Road, Welland, Ontario L3C 7C1, 905-735-0240